6 Unique Traits Of A Genuine Minister Of The Gospel (1) | Christ-Conscious Leadership Centre

 About James Quansah

-Pastor James Quansah, a prophetic teacher with scribal anointing, is set in the Church of Jesus to redirect straying Christians to the sound knowledge of Christ.
-He is the Executive Director of Christ-Conscious Leadership Centre, a ministry committed to educating and training Christians, especially leaders.
-James is also a proactive communication and management professional with over 20 years of experience as a print journalist.
+Pastor James Quansah is a prophetic teacher with scribal anointing set in the Church of Jesus to redirect straying Christians to the sound knowledge of Christ.
+He is the Executive Director of Christ-Conscious Leadership Centre, a ministry committed to educating and training Christians, especially church leaders.
+With rich academic background in theology, communication and management, Pastor James educates and trains church leaders and workers for effective and impactful ministry.
+He is also a counselor, author and father.
+He has over 24 years of experience in ministry and journalism, having worked in the church as deacon and pastor, and in the media as a print journalist.

 Check Also